-How does government look at our money?
+How does the government look at our money?

-How The Money Is Taxed?
+How is our Money Taxed?

-On this front, it is important to realize that the federal (and some states) government looks at our money in a certain way- in terms of how the money is taxed.
-In other words, from the government’s perspective, the average American can have money (more property “assets”) in three different types of accounts, or “buckets”.
+On this front, it is important to realize that the federal (and some state) government looks at our money in a certain way- in terms of how the money is taxed.
+In other words, from the government’s perspective, the average American can have money (more properly “assets”) in three different types of accounts, or “buckets”.
 For the money that is taxed every year, we use the name “the taxable bucket” and these holdings can include CDs/bonds, stock dividends, stock sales, rental income, real estate sales, mutual fund sales, savings bond redemptions, bank account interest and anything else that generates a tax form every year.

 The second “bucket” includes all of the types of accounts in the middle bucket below.
 The third bucket-the tax-free bucket, unfortunately, has a much smaller list of possible holdings.